RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 -  Create a simple animation
 -  Call functions with the powerful Call Function Tracks

-In Godot, you can animate anything available in the Inspector, such as Node transforms, sprites, UI elements, particles, visibility and color of materials, and so on.
+In Rebel Engine, you can animate anything available in the Inspector, such as Node transforms, sprites, UI elements, particles, visibility and color of materials, and so on.
 You can also modify values of script variables and call any function.